huntfx/MouseTracks/README.md

 This was made with the intention of recording mouse movements over multiple resolutions then merging them together.
 It is used by loading (and forgetting about) `start_tracking.py`, and using `generate_images.py` to create the images.
 All the calculations are done in a background process, so that the tracking part will be able to run constantly without any CPU heavy calculations interfering with it.

-If you have multiple monitors, they are merged into the same file.
-By default, the tracking area is limited to the application window, but with no application detected, it will fall back to tracking all monitors.
+By default, the tracking area is limited to the application window, but with no application detected, all monitors will be used, and merged over each other.

 <b>Current Features:</b>
  - Track position, clicks, key presses and gamepad usage over multiple resolutions and monitors